 May I point out; There’s very little information on the company website (deca.net) regarding DecaAir, which doesn’t surprise me.
 As far as wireless technology goes, in my opinion, it would be a massive achievement if they actually manage to pull this off, mainly due to latency over wireless streaming.
 Having said that, it’s still early days, so anything could happen, we’ll just have to wait and see.

-The DecaAir is sold as a separate device and costs $49.
+The DecaAir will be sold as a separate device and is said to cost $49.

 The front faceplate, AKA ‘Cool Goggles' is an aftermarket accessory that simply magnetically attaches to the front of the headset carcass for easy swapping.
 The faceplate is simply there for aesthetic purposes in order to customise your headset.
 No doubt they'll be a variety of designs.
 Deca hasn’t said what type of designs will be available or whether they'll just be CAD printed vinyl graphics, however there’s potentially endless possibilities in regards to designs.
 Cost wise, your guess is as good as mine, but $5 - $10 would seem to be a reasonable price.